ify47/ify47/README.md

 - 🔭 I’m currently working on **something cool**

-- 👨‍💻 All of my projects are available at [https://www.ifeanyiofikulu.dev](https://www.ifeanyiofikulu.dev)
+- 👨‍💻 Check out my Portforlio,my Resume and most of my projects are available at [https://www.ifeanyiofikulu.dev](https://www.ifeanyiofikulu.dev)

 - 📫 How to reach me **ifeanyiofi@gmail.com**